Government Ethics Outline

-1. An employee may not engage in fundraising in his official capacity unless authorized by statute, regulation, executive order or a determination by the Department.
-(Only CFC, disaster relief are authorized.)
+1. An employee may not engage in fundraising activity in his official capacity unless authorized by statute, regulation, executive order or a determination by the Department.
+(Only CFC, disaster relief are typically authorized.)

-Exception: A speech, related to an employee's official duties, that is given at a fundraiser provided that the event is appropriate for the dissemination of official information and the employee does not request donations, and where the official’s participation is not used to promote the event.
+Exception: A speech, related to an employee's official duties, that is given at a fundraiser provided that the event is appropriate for the dissemination of official information and the employee does not request donations or other support, and where the official’s participation is not used to promote the event.

 2. An employee may engage in fundraising in his personal capacity if he does not solicit funds from a subordinate or someone who has or seeks business with the Department, and he does not use his official title.